jeju5/management/cs/20201215 modern-react-with-redux/modern-react-with-redux.md

   */
   useEffect(effectFunction, effectCondition);

-  useEffect(a);        // execute 'a' after the first render. and no more. useEffect(a, []);    // execute 'a' after the first render. and all afterward. useEffect(a, [b]);   // execute 'a' after the first render. and when 'b' is changed. useEffect(a, [b,c]); // execute 'a' after the first render. and when 'b' or 'c' is changed. useEffect(a, [b,c,d]); // execute 'a' after the first render. and when 'b', 'c' or 'd' is changed.
+  useEffect(a);        // execute 'a' after the first render of the functional component it is defined in. and no more. useEffect(a, []);    // execute 'a' after the first render of the functional component it is defined in. and all afterward. useEffect(a, [b]);   // execute 'a' after the first render of the functional component it is defined in. and when 'b' is changed. useEffect(a, [b,c]); // execute 'a' after the first render of the functional component it is defined in. and when 'b' or 'c' is changed. useEffect(a, [b,c,d]); // execute 'a' after the first render of the functional component it is defined in. and when 'b', 'c' or 'd' is changed.
   ```
   * limitation to useEffect: "effect function can't be defined with async keyword"
     * not allowed